Ads

 Strategic Analysis is a core step in the Strategic Learning Cycle.
 Every strategist should have a toolbox of analytical models at his or her disposal.

 Having the right tools won't necessarily make you a good mechanic.
-Nor will having the right strategy analysis tools make you a good strategist.
+Nor will having the right strategy analysis tools make you a good business strategist.
 But they will help a good strategist get the job done more effectively.

 1. SWOT